ibm-cloud-docs/cis/troubleshooting.md

 What you can do:

-* Verify that the {{site.data.keyword.cis_short_notm}} IP addresses are whitelisted..
+* Verify that the {{site.data.keyword.cis_short_notm}} IP addresses are allowlisted.
 * Make sure that {{site.data.keyword.cis_short_notm}} IPs are not being rate-limited.
-* Here is the list of [IPs to whitelist](/docs/cis?topic=cis-cis-whitelisted-ip-addresses)
+* Review the list of [IPs to allowlist](/docs/cis?topic=cis-cis-allowlisted-ip-addresses).

 ### 502 error “The dreaded 502”
 {:#troubleshooting-cis-502-error}
 {: help}
 {: support}

 This error is one of the most common ones you may see.
-It typically occurs when a portion of a network is unavailable, for example, at the start of a DDoS attack.
+It typically occurs when a portion of a network is unavailable; for example, at the start of a DDoS attack.
 A particular data center may be unavailable for a time.
 Traffic will be re-routed.
-Run a trace route.
+It is recommended that you run a trace route.

 Here is what you might see: `Error 502 - bad gateway error`